The Top Indicators That a Roofing Company Will Fail and How to Avoid It

 Roofers that do not have an organized set of processes in place often struggle when it comes to on-boarding new hires, managing new leads, and keeping track of expenses throughout the pipeline.
 Unfortunately, this kind of disorganization almost always leads to flops in the roofing industry.

-By assigning job ownership to a Project Manager or GM, setting deadlines, and delegating tasks and follow-up communications, everyone who touches that job is on the same page going forward.
+You should also ensure that you are assigning job ownership to a Project Manager or GM, setting deadlines, and delegating tasks and follow-up communications, everyone who touches that job is on the same page going forward.
 These processes ensure all the appropriate actions are being taken, and you’re not wasting time wondering what to do next.

 Marketing is a huge asset for a roofing company, and is essential to getting your name out to your targeted area and bringing in business.
 Marketing can be tricky – many contractors are not sure where to invest or what the best marketing strategies are, and as a result, find themselves investing their time and efforts poorly with little to no returns.